 - Demonstrating and supporting new life skills, such as budgeting.

 - Adjusting and adapting communication and body language to suit client needs.

 - Supporting clients to develop new hobbies and interests.

 - Transporting and accompanying clients to appointments.

 How to become a Support Worker

-- Complete a Certificate III in Individual Support (CHC33015) at a TAFE or registered training organisation.
+- Complete a Certificate III in Individual Support (CHC33015) or a Diploma of Community Services (CHC52015) at a TAFE or Registered Training Organisation (RTO).